For incoming music students in 2020-21

 Music Scholarship Audition Information

-We encourage a visit to campus to audition in person on one of the above dates.
+We strongly encourage a visit to campus to audition in person on one of the above dates.
 Auditions can also be heard on most Friday afternoons.
 Please contact the Music Department to arrange.
-Recorded auditions are also gladly accepted.
+Recorded auditions are also welcomed and warmly accepted.

 Music Scholarship Eligibilty